What is a Paramedic?

 Paramedics and EMTs typically do the following:

-- Respond to 911 calls for emergency medical assistance, such as cardiopulmonary resuscitation (CPR) or bandaging a wound
+- Respond to 911 calls for emergency medical assistance, such as cardiopulmonary resuscitation (CPR)

 - Assess a patient’s condition and determine a course of treatment